cloudify-cosmo/getcloudify.org/guide/3.1/plugin-fabric.md

 This example is very similar to the previous one with the following difference.
 If the fabric task you want to execute is already installed in the python environment in which the operation will run, you can specify the python path to this function.

 # SSH configuration
 The fabric plugin will extract the correct host IP address based on the node's host.
 It will also use the username and key file path if they were set globally during the bootstrap process.
-However, it is possible overriding these values and additional SSH configuration by passing `fabric_env` to operation inputs.
+However, it is possible to override these values and additional SSH configuration by passing `fabric_env` to operation inputs.
 This applies to `run_commands`, `run_task` and `run_module_task`.
 The `fabric_env` input is passed as is to the underlying [Fabric]({{page.fabric_link}}/en/latest/usage/env.html) library, so check their documentation for additional details.

 An example that uses `fabric_env`: